jth9819/pokeindex-react/README.md

 Once installation has completed, you can run:
 ## `npm start`

-The app will run in the development mode.
+The app will run in development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.